NatronGitHub/openfx-misc/README.md

 ### Other

 * ImageStatisticsOFX: Compute statistics over an image or a rectangular area.
-* NoOpOFX: Copies the input to the ouput.
+* NoOpOFX: Copies the input to the output.
 Useful for inspecting the properties of input and output clips.
 * TestRenderOFX: Test some rendering features of the OFX host.

 Notes & Caveats